rossconf/rossconf.io/README.md

 # Code of Conduct

-This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#ROSSconf/hello@rossconf.io).
+This project adheres to the [Contributor Convenant Code of Conduct](https://github.com/rossconf/rossconf.io/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to honor this code.
+For the conferences we adhere to the [Berlin Code of Conduct](http://berlincodeofconduct.org/).